acoli-repo/corpus-tools/src/INSTALL.md

 These programs only have two dependencies: [http://pugixml.org/](PUGIXML), and if you have an older version of C++ also [http://www.boost.org/](BOOST).
 So depending on your C++ version, you should use either the C++11 method or the BOOST method below.

-TT-CQP can either use BOOST or C++11 with a c++ version > 4.9.
-You can compile it with either of these commands:

 ### Compile with C++ > 4.9